x-jesse/Reinforcement-Learning/readme.md

 $$p(A_t)=\pi(A_t|S_t)$$

-Or more generally, defining the probability function for all actions at any state:
+Or more generally:

 $$p(a)=\pi(a|s)$$

 Next, we would to like to consider the cumulative reward obtained from a series of actions, also called the *return*.
 The return will provide us with an indication of how "good" a series of actions were.
 This is especially useful if we have some way of predicting the future return after taking an action - we can measure how much the expected reward will be from looking the predicted return.

-Generally, the return over $N$ timesteps is defined as
+Generally, the return $G$ over $N$ timesteps is defined as

 $$G=\sum_{t=0}^NR_t$$

-However, for our purposes, it is useful to consider a *discounted* version of the return.
+However, for our purposes, it is sometimes useful to consider a *discounted* version of the return:

+$$G=\sum_{t=0}^N\gamma^t R_t,\:\gamma\in[0, 1]$$

+We introduce an additional constant $\gamma$ that gradually *decreases* the value of the reward over time.
+We can see that for large values of $t$, $\gamma^t$ will become very small and multiplying by the reward will yield only a very small number - that is, the contribution of rewards far in the future to the overall sum will be very small.

+There are two main reasons to do this:

+1. We can encourage our agent to priortize present gain over future reward.
+If our discount factor is >=1, our agent will give equal or more consideration to future reward, which might not result in it taking the optimal action for the current state.

+2. We ensure that our reward series will converge.
+For environments where the termination condition is not defined and the agent may continue indefinitely, it is important to ensure that our return does not approach infinity.

 ## Algorithms

 ### Monte-Carlo Policy Gradients (REINFORCE)

 ### Q-Learning & DDQN

+In RL, there is a tradeoff between *exploration* and *exploitation*.
+Initially, we want our agent to *explore* different options.
+By maximizing exploration in the early stages, we can guarantee that our agent will find the best possible action with the highest reward.

 ### PPO